nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 ### About your podcast's episodes

-To tell **Podcaster** about your podcast's episodes, you create a template for each episode and put it in an `episodePosts` directory inside your project's input directory.
+To tell **Podcaster** about your podcast's episodes, you create a template for each episode and put it in an `episode-posts` directory inside your project's input directory.
 This template will include information about the episode in its front matter, such as its publication date, its episode number, the name of its audio file, the size of its audio file in bytes, and the duration of its audio file in seconds.
 The content of the template will be used as the episode's description or show notes.

 Here's an example: